perryjrandall/arsenalsuite/cpp/lib/sip/sphinx/annotations.rst

     This string annotation serves the same purpose as the :aanno:`Encoding` argument annotation when applied to the type of the variable being defined.

+.. variable-annotation:: NoSetter

+    .. versionadded:: 4.16

+    This boolean annotation specifies that the variable will have no setter and will be read-only.
+Because SIP does not fully understand C/C++ types (particularly ``const`` arrays) it is sometimes necessary to explicitly annotate a variable as being read-only.

 .. variable-annotation:: PyInt